ChuloIva/Cogni_map/README.md

 Detect 45 cognitive actions like `analyzing`, `reconsidering`, `divergent_thinking`, and `self_questioning` using trained probes on the model's internal states across layers 1-28.

 ### 2. Sentiment Probes (Regression-Based)
-Capture continuous sentiment scores (-3 to +3) using regression probes trained on layers 1-11, providing nuanced emotional context beyond binary classification.
+Capture continuous sentiment scores (-3 to +3) using regression probes trained across all 28 layers of the model, providing nuanced emotional context beyond binary classification.
+Best performance is achieved in early-to-mid layers (1-11), with layer 7 being optimal.

 ### 3. Interactive TUI (Token-Level Visualization)
 Explore cognitive actions and sentiment at the token level with a full-screen terminal interface that shows: